Assessment of Burnout, Academic Stress, and Coping Mechanisms Among Undergraduate Medical Students in Public and Private Sector Medical Colleges

 References

 Salama R, Javaid S, Mohsin M, Mohsin A, Wadid N. Assessment of academic burnout among undergraduate medical and health sciences students: a survey study from the United Arab Emirates.
-Journal of Public Mental Health.
-2024;23.doi: 10.1108/JPMH-04-2024-0050
+J Public Ment Health.
+2024;23. doi:10.1108/JPMH-04-2024-0050

-Nebhinani N, Kuppili PP. Stress, Burnout, and Coping among First-Year Medical Undergraduates.
+Nebhinani N, Kuppili PP. Stress, burnout, and coping among first-year medical undergraduates.
 J Neurosci Rural Pract.
-2021;12(3):483-9.doi: 10.1055/s-0041-1727576
+2021;12(3):483–9. doi:10.1055/s-0041-1727576

-March-Amengual JM, Cambra Badii I, Casas-Baroy JC, Altarriba C, Comella Company A, Pujol-Farriols R, et al. Psychological Distress, Burnout, and Academic Performance in First Year College Students.
+March-Amengual JM, Cambra Badii I, Casas-Baroy JC, Altarriba C, Comella Company A, Pujol-Farriols R, et al. Psychological distress, burnout, and academic performance in first-year college students.
 Int J Environ Res Public Health.
-2022;19(6).doi: 10.3390/ijerph19063356
+2022;19(6). doi:10.3390/ijerph19063356

-Eva EO, Islam MZ, Mosaddek ASM, Rahman MF, Rozario RJ, Iftekhar AFMH, et al. Prevalence of stress among medical students: a comparative study between public and private medical schools in Bangladesh.
-BMC Research Notes.
-2015;8(1):327.doi: 10.1186/s13104-015-1295-5
+Eva EO, Islam MZ, Mosaddek ASM, Rahman MF, Rozario RJ, Iftekhar AFMH, et al. Prevalence of stress among medical students: a comparison between public and private medical schools in Bangladesh.
+BMC Res Notes.
+2015;8:327. doi:10.1186/s13104-015-1295-5

-Muaddi MA, El-Setouhy M, Alharbi AA, Makeen AM, Adawi EA, Gohal G, et al. Assessment of Medical Students Burnout during COVID-19 Pandemic.
-International Journal of Environmental Research and Public Health [Internet].
-2023; 20(4).doi: 10.3390/ijerph20043560
+Muaddi MA, El-Setouhy M, Alharbi AA, Makeen AM, Adawi EA, Gohal G, et al. Assessment of medical students’ burnout during COVID-19 pandemic.
+Int J Environ Res Public Health.
+2023;20(4). doi:10.3390/ijerph20043560

-Akham N, Goutam S, Gambhir Singh T. Stress and burnout among first year undergraduate medical students of a private medical college: a cross-sectional study.
-International Journal Of Community Medicine And Public Health.
-2023;10(12):4828-34.doi: 10.18203/2394-6040.ijcmph20233786
+Akham N, Goutam S, Singh TG.
+Stress and burnout among first-year undergraduate medical students of a private medical college: a cross-sectional study.
+Int J Community Med Public Health.
+2023;10(12):4828–34. doi:10.18203/2394-6040.ijcmph20233786

-Kabunga A, Kigongo E, Okalo P, Udho S, Grace AA, Tumwesigye R, et al. Burnout and coping mechanisms among healthcare professionals in central Uganda.
-Frontiers in Psychiatry.
-2024;Volume 15 - 2024.doi: 10.3389/fpsyt.2024.1373743
+Kabunga A, Kigongo E, Okalo P, Udho S, Grace AA, Tumwesigye R, et al. Burnout and coping mechanisms among healthcare professionals in Central Uganda.
+Front Psychiatry.
+2024;15. doi:10.3389/fpsyt.2024.1373743

-Mirza AA, Baarimah H, Baig M, Mirza AA, Halawani MA, Beyari GM, et al. Academic and non-academic life stressors and their impact on psychological wellbeing of medical students.
+Mirza AA, Baarimah H, Baig M, Mirza AA, Halawani MA, Beyari GM, et al. Academic and non-academic stressors and psychological wellbeing among medical students.
 AIMS Public Health.
-2021;8(4):563-80.doi: 10.3934/publichealth.2021046
+2021;8(4):563–80. doi:10.3934/publichealth.2021046

 Avila-Carrasco L, Díaz-Avila DL, Reyes-López A, Monarrez-Espino J, Garza-Veloz I, Velasco-Elizondo P, et al. Anxiety, depression, and academic stress among medical students during the COVID-19 pandemic.
-Frontiers in psychology [Internet].
-2022 2022; 13:[1066673 p.].doi: 10.3389/fpsyg.2022.1066673
+Front Psychol.
+2022;13:1066673. doi:10.3389/fpsyg.2022.1066673

 Fasoro AA, Oluwadare T, Ojo TF, Oni IO.
 Perceived stress and stressors among first-year undergraduate students at a private medical school in Nigeria.
-Journal of Taibah University Medical Sciences.
-2019;14(5):425-30.doi: 10.1016/j.jtumed.2019.08.003
+J Taibah Univ Med Sci.
+2019;14(5):425–30. doi:10.1016/j.jtumed.2019.08.003

-Manzoor S, Sajjad M, Anwar I, Rafi A. Coping strategies adopted by medical residents in dealing with work-related stress: a mixed-methods study.
-BMC Medical Education.
-2022;22(1):449.doi: 10.1186/s12909-022-03520-6
+Manzoor S, Sajjad M, Anwar I, Rafi A. Coping strategies adopted by medical residents to manage work-related stress: a mixed-methods study.
+BMC Med Educ.
+2022;22(1):449. doi:10.1186/s12909-022-03520-6

-Pascoe MC, E. HS, and Parker AG.
-The impact of stress on students in secondary school and higher education.
-International Journal of Adolescence and Youth.
-2020;25(1):104-12.doi: 10.1080/02673843.2019.1596823
+Pascoe MC, Hetrick SE, Parker AG.
+Impact of stress on students in secondary school and higher education.
+Int J Adolesc Youth.
+2020;25(1):104–12. doi:10.1080/02673843.2019.1596823

 Downloads